thinc-org/awesome-stack/src/pages/things/lazyvim.md

 ---

-title: lazyvim
+title: "lazyvim"

 tag:

   - terminal
   - ide

-desc: Simplified Vim configuration for beginners
+desc: "Simplified Vim configuration for beginners"

-by: peam1146
+by: "peam1146"

-from: awesome-dev-bot
+from: "awesome-dev-bot"

 ---